domntas/Lectio/README.md

 platform for private tutors to showcase their skills and expertise, individuals are able to find a tutor that matches their needs and expectations with ease.

-The application is JavaFx protype with high level UX design and all the basics functionality included.
+The application is JavaFx prototype with high level UX design and all the basics functionality included.
 Developed by three students, in Queen Mary University, as a Software Engineering Project.

 SIGN UP: